SSR Death Case: Bihar's political party - CBI will investigate in a note to save the culprits - TheNewsTrace

-JDU leader Ajay Alok tweeted this verdict as a victory of truth and wrote, Satyamev Jayate, now CBI will investigate and Maharashtra government will take all orders, and Bihar government had the right to file FIR and recommend CBI inquiry .
+JDU leader Ajay Alok tweeted this decision as a victory of truth and wrote, Satyamev Jayate, now CBI will investigate and Maharashtra government will take all orders.
+The Bihar government had the authority to file an FIR and recommend a CBI inquiry.
 Now say legalists and knowledgeable people?
 Again, the decision of the supreme court is wrong.
 Rahal Gandhi ji ??
 Now save the culprits !!!
-Also Read – Sushant Singh Rajput Case Updates: This Reaction came from Mumbai Police after ‘jerks’ from Supreme Court in Sushant Singh Case

 Union Minister and MP from Ara, RK Singh has said that this SC order to transfer the case to CBI is a matter of satisfaction for those people of Bihar who want a fair investigation in the case of Sushant Singh Rajput’s death.
 It was unfortunate that the Mumbai Police was not conducting a proper investigation in the case.